adamdjbrett/wocati-archived/work/index.md

 ID: 1172
 post_title: 'Projects and Work by WOCATI'
 author: adamdjbrett
-post_excerpt: "Members of WOCATI published a groundbreaking book entitled Challenges and Promises of Quality Assurance in Theological Education: Multicontextual and Ecumenical Inquires."
+excerpt: "Members of WOCATI published a groundbreaking book entitled Challenges and Promises of Quality Assurance in Theological Education: Multicontextual and Ecumenical Inquires."
 layout: article
 permalink: /work/
 featured: